 A hot tub’s water needs regular maintenance to ensure that it is clean and safe to use.
 This makes draining an essential part of your hot tub cleaning routine.

-Draining the water may seem challenging at first and you may have many questions in your mind like how do I know it’s time to drain the water?, how do I drain the water?, how to winterize a hot tub correctly?, what is the difference between a sump pump and Shop-Vac (Wet-Vac)? or where do I drain the water?
+Draining the water may seem challenging at first and you may have many questions in your mind like how do I know it’s time to drain the water?, how do I drain the water?, how to winterize a hot tub correctly?, what is the difference between a sump pump and Shop-Vac (Wet-Vac)? or where do I drain the water in Canada?

 In this guide, we’ll give you all the information that you need on draining your hot tub’s water and we’ll also cover typical draining mistakes and problems that you may face to help simplify the draining process for you.